 Seaweeds are collected, dried, and brunt.
 The ash treated with water and soluble iodide separated from other insoluble materials.
 The solution is concentrated to crystallize other soluble salts.
 The final filtrate is distilled with sulfuric acid and manganese dioxide in a cast iron resort for the production of iodine.

 - Iodine has an electron configuration [Kr] 4d10 5s2 5p5, with seven electrons in the ultimate quantum shell.
 Like other halogens, it has also one electron short of the next noble gas.
 The noble gas configuration is achieved by gaining one electron from reactive surroundings or sharing electrons by covalent bonding.

 - Iodine is the weakest oxidizing agent among all stable halogens due to low ionization energy and low electron affinity.
-Other hands, fluorine is the most chemically reactive element or halogen due to its electronegativity and low bond energy.
+Other hand, fluorine is the most chemically reactive element or halogen due to its electronegativity and low bond energy.
 Fluorine combines directly most of the metals and nonmetals.
-Some metals like iron, copper, nickel, and aluminum form a protective layer of fluoride ions which prevents further reaction.
+Some metals like iron, copper, nickel and aluminum form a protective layer of fluoride ions which prevents further reaction.

 - Iodine atom has the tendency to form compounds in which it is present as a cation to shows basic properties.
 For example ICl, IBr, INO3, I2SO4, I(CH3COO)3, etc.

 - Iodine molecule is formed by covalent chemical bonding with the molecular formula I2.